 Blogging is not as easy as it sounds.
 You not only have to produce quality content consistently but also have to create a feature image, check for grammatical and spelling mistakes.
 And even after you publish your article, you need to make sure no one is copy pasting it on other websites.

 Blogging teaches you multiple things, like image editing, video production, proofreading and how to use the web more efficiently.
 But thankfully, you don’t have to do this from scratch.

 So, here are some online tools for Bloggers.

 Do you easily get distracted while writing?
 Like opening Facebook or Twitter, in the middle of your first draft?
 Well then try WriteOrDie.

-It’s a feature rich Text Editor where you words will self-destruct if you stop typing.
+It’s a feature-rich Text Editor where your words will self-destruct if you stop typing.

 Bottomline — Helps you to finish the draft quickly, if you have a deadline.